 Summary of Results

-The UK COVID-19 daily case rate has been rising consistently over the past few weeks, now at around 9071 new cases per day, which is an increase of approximately 6000 more per day than three weeks ago.
-Case rates are rising most steeply in the 20 – 29-year-old age range, and the SARS-CoV-2 delta variant is now most prevalent accounting for 90% of cases as reported by Public Health England.
+The UK COVID-19 daily case rate has been rising consistently over the past few weeks, now at around 39,906 new cases per day, which is a decrease of approximately 8,000 less per day than a week ago.
+Case rates still remain highest in the 20 – 29-year-old age range, and the SARS-CoV-2 delta variant is still the most prevalent accounting for 90% of cases as reported by Public Health England.
 The delta variant is sixty percent more infectious than the alpha variant.
-The COVID vaccine roll-out has meant the rate of new COVID-19 cases in the UK declined significantly after the peak of approximately 55,000 daily cases in January, however, the emergence of new variants and easing of lockdown restrictions appear to be the cause of this current case rate increase.
-COVID-19 hospital admissions are also rising, in May the daily rate dipped below 100 whereas now the rate is almost double at approximately 180.
-Total UK COVID-19 deaths have surpassed 127,926, with the current daily death rate rising steadily to 84, which is an increase of 21 from last week.
-Over the past 14 weeks no new cases among staff have been recorded after a 22-week period of no cases among staff.
+Fortunately, a new PHE study has shown that 2 doses of COVID-19 vaccines are highly effective against hospitalisation from the delta variant, emphasizing on the importance of being fully vaccinated.
+COVID-19 hospital admissions are also rising, in May the daily rate dipped below 100 whereas now the rate has risen to 788.
+Total UK COVID-19 deaths have surpassed 128,980, with the current daily death rate rising steadily to 84, which is an increase of 21 from last week.
+Over the past 26 weeks no new cases among staff have been recorded after a 22-week period of no cases among staff.
 We have also detected six new cases among visitors over the past 6 weeks, after an 18-week period of no cases of positive visitors.
 As more lockdown restrictions are lifted and clusters of new variants have been detected we are monitoring how case rates are impacted.

 The graphs above show that since March 2020 out of 285 members of staff at the clinical trials unit, 92 tested positive for COVID-19 by PCR and 184 have tested positive for antibodies.
 The majority of staff have now been vaccinated and as expected we are seeing an increase in staff testing positive for SARS-CoV-2 antibodies.